gabevenberg/dotfiles/README.md

 * node

 For neovim clipboard:
-* xsel if using x
+* xclip if using x
 * waycopy and waypaste, or wl-copy and wl-paste, if using wayland (untested)

 For telescope: